-Coventor offers a comprehensive suite of software tools for designing integrated MEMS+IC devices.
-SEMulator3D is used to build 3D models of complex MEMS structures and CMOS circuits and to visualize the electrical connectivity of the modeled device.
+Coventor offers a comprehensive suite of software tools for designing integrated MEMS and IC devices.
+SEMulator3D is a Coventor software platform that is used to build 3D process models of complex MEMS structures and CMOS circuits, and to visualize the electrical connectivity of the modeled device.

 Advanced options in SEMulator3D allow for meshes to be refined in areas where a denser mesh is required.

 SEMulator3D meshes can be used with the FEA tool of choice.
 Surface meshes are exported in .ans, .dxf, .stl and .obj formats with volume meshes exported in .unv and .ans formats.
 Figure 7 displays a .unv mesh imported into the CoventorWare Preprocessor.